-These are the instructions to root Xolo Q700 (running on android 4.2) smartphone using motochopper tool on Windows Computer.
+These are instructions on how to root Xolo Q700 (running on android 4.2) smartphone using Motochopper Tool on Windows Computer.

-Step 7: Once rooting process is completed you will be able to see the following screen with success message.
+- Once the rooting process is completed you will be able to see the following screen with a success message.
 Now, again Press any Key from the keyboard.
 This will exit the run.bat file and your Xolo Q700 smartphone will restart automatically.

-Step 8: Now your Xolo Q700 is successfully rooted.
-To verify this, Open Applications Menu On your Smartphone and search for SuperSU app installed.
+- Now your Xolo Q700 is successfully rooted.
+To verify this, Open the Applications Menu On your Smartphone and search for the SuperSU app installed.

-Optional: You can also verify the root status of your device by using the Root Checker Application.
+Optional: You can also verify the root status of your device by using the Root Checker App.

-[*] No data loss process: Your Phone Data like contacts, pictures, videos, music and etc will be not affected with this method.
+[*] No data loss process: Your Phone Data like contacts, pictures, videos, music and etc will be not affected with the above method.